deniskup/EmergeNS/README.md

 5. Open Projucer (in the build folder) and load EmergenceNS.jucer<br>

+6. Clic on the icon on the top right to sign in, and then "Enable GPL mode"<br>

-5. In File>Global path, add the Path to Juce.For Windows add "/bigobj" in "Extra Compiler Flags" of Exporters>Visual Studio Code if it's not there already.
+7. In File>Global path, add the Path to Juce.For Windows add "/bigobj" in "Extra Compiler Flags" of Exporters>Visual Studio Code if it's not there already.<br>

-6. Save the project
+8. Save the project<br>

-7. Make sure you have z3 installed and that the command "z3" works in your terminal (you can also specify a path to the exectuable in the software settings).
+9. Make sure you have z3 installed and that the command "z3" works in your terminal (you can also specify a path to the exectuable in the software settings).<br>

-8. For multistability detection (optional): Make sure you have msolve installed and the command "msolve" works in your terminal.
+10. For multistability detection (optional): Make sure you have msolve installed and the command "msolve" works in your terminal.
 If not, check the webpage https://msolve.lip6.fr to install it.
 Installation procedure is explained on the INSTALL file of the associated github page (see 'github' thread on the msolve web page).
 You will need to have GMP and FLINT libraries installed on your system.
 For ubuntu users, you can type :
    ```sudo apt get libgmp-dev```